Nottingham Goose Fair memories: Big George, The Gentle Giant and my dad.

 What followed was extraordinary to my young eyes.
-Dad walked in, me trailing behind him hand in his huge strong hand and greeted George like he had known him all his life – as he did everyone in fact.
+Dad walked in with me trailing behind him, hand in his huge strong hand and greeted George like he had known him all his life – just as he did everyone in fact.
 Big George instantly recognised dad’s very strong Scottish accent and they began talking like two brothers…far from home.
 It should be remembered that this was the 1960s when distances had a different conception and where having family 300 miles apart in England and Scotland, as I did, felt like having relatives on the moon.

 George was from the village of Forth in Lanarkshire whilst ma daddy and me had family just a few miles away in Uddingston and Bellshill.
-The two men sat and talked and talked for what seemed like a very long time, maybe an hour passed instead of the prescribed two or three minutes, everyone else,the sightseers filing past being ignored, These two ‘brothers’ from the auld country, talking of young days, people, places.
+The two men sat and talked and talked for what seemed like a very long time, maybe an hour passed instead of the prescribed two or three minutes, everyone else, the sightseers, filing past and being ignored, These two ‘brothers’ from the auld country, talking of young days, people, places.
 In a world of kinship and brotherhood, of blood being thicker than water.
 Two Scots lads who had found themselves meeting in strange circumstances.

 I learnt something that day from this extraordinarily tender scene between that giant of a man and my big rough, tough dad.

 ‘We must always love our own, Stuart’ John said as he bade a fond goodbye to a newly met friend in George,

 And I always have…